1. Which celebrity was originally named Eugene Orowitz? a) Michael Landon b) Elton John c) Jerry Lewis d) John Wayne ... and the answer please

 The Improv showcases top stand-up comedians.

-The Hollywood Walk of Fame enshrines "stars in stars"
+The Hollywood Walk of Fame enshrines "stars in

 on the sidewalks of Hollywood.